sara-nl/clouddocs/UvA-20170201/partA.markdown

 You can interact with your VM in several ways: command-line (e.g.: SSH), VNC (UI in your browser) or a remote desktop.
 We will use SSH in a terminal for the time being.

-The way to log in to your virtual machine is the SSH key pair that you [stored in your profile](#add-your-public-ssh-key) earlier.
+The way to log in to your virtual machine is making use of the SSH key pair that you [stored in your profile](#add-your-public-ssh-key) earlier.

 **Commandline access - SSH**

-* First find the your VM's IP address.
-Your VM's IP address is shown on in the _IPs_ column from the virtual machines list on the UI and also in the _Network_ tab of the VM's details page.
+* First find your VM's IP address.
+It is shown in the _IPs_ column from the virtual machines list on the UI and also in the _Network_ tab of the VM's details page.

 * On your laptop, start a terminal (in Mac/Linux) or GitBash (in Windows).

-* In your terminal, type the following command to connect to your VM:
+* Type the following command on the terminal to establish a connection with your VM:

 >**NOTE:**
 >